wotakumoe/wotaku/faq.md

 :::

 :::details Why are some of the torrents red and some green on Nyaa.si?

+### Green
-- **Green**: Uploaded by trusted uploader.
+Uploaded by trusted uploader.
+Also it's not a re-encoded version of the original file.
 ![](/ss/nyaagreen.png)

+### Red
-- **Red**: For anime, it indicates a re-encoded video.
+For anime, it indicates a re-encoded video.
 For manga, it indicates that an edit of someone else's release, usually for the purposes of joining spread pages.
 Sometimes it's indicated with "ED" tag.
 ![](/ss/nyaared.png)
 :::